polyipseity/information/self/academia/engineering/HKUST Robotics Team/SW 2023/tutorial 1/homework 3/README.md

 Write a Number System Converter that converts a positive integer from one system to another.
 You have to handle 3 systems: decimal, duodecimal, and trinary.
 The converter should be able to convert from/to any of the three systems.

+## Assumption

+1. There are no spaces between the digits of the input string.
+2. The input string is a non-negative integer.
+Or else it throws an error message.
+3. The input and output values are in range: $0\leq{}n\leq{}2^{64}-1$
+4. The inputted number system must be an integer.

 ## Example

 This is an example that converts 123123123 from decimal to trinary: